intellectivelab/docs.intellectivelab.com/_docs/unity-for-crm/unity-for-icn.md

 ![failure](unity-for-icn/images/image18-failure-test-connection.png)

-If there is an error in the SSO key then a 500 error will typically be displayed:
+If SSO key is corrupted and cannot be used, following error will be shown:

+**[PUT HERE - ERROR CREATING SSO TOKEN]**
 ![SSO error](unity-for-icn/images/image19.png)

+If SSO key in ICN Plugin settings is different from SSO key in connected Unity configuration, following error will be shown:

+**[PUT HERE - ERROR REQUESTING VUPlugin configuration - Unity was not able to decrypt SSO token.
+Check encryption key]**

 The Unity ICN Plug-In configuration can be repeated for any ICN desktop that the Unity ICN Plug-In should be shown on.